Moles / Skin cancer screening

 - Information and advice on skin type and personal sunscreen needs.

-- Clinical examination with state-of-the-art instruments: dermatoscope, digital dermatoscope, Foto-Finder® (documentation in chronological order)
+- Clinical examination with state-of-the-art instruments: dermatoscope, digital dermatoscope, Foto-Finder® including the Bodyscanner (documentation in chronological order)

 - Removal of moles and other benign or malignant lesions by gentle laser or cosmetic surgery.